b-Tomas/robot-kinematics/README.md

 - **`Client CLI`**: This is the interface that the user will use to interact with the above service and
 - then send the results to the robot's controller.

-These components are part of the ROS package `openmanipulator_transformations` provided in this repository.
+These components are part of the ROS package `robot_kinematics` provided in this repository.

-The mathematical development of the process can be found in the document [`docs/Robot_Kinematics.pdf`](https://github.com/b-Tomas/robot-kinematics/blob/main/docs/Robot_Kinematics.pdf).
+The mathematical development of the process can be found in the document [`docs/Robot_Kinematics.pdf`](https://github.com/b-Tomas/robot-kinematics/blob/main/docs/theory/robot-kinematics.pdf).

-## Environment Setup and Usage
+## Environment setup and usage

 It is recommended to use the provided Docker configuration.
 For instructions on how to build and run the Docker environment, valid for both Linux-based and Windows systems, refer to the instructions in [`/docker/README.md`](https://github.com/b-Tomas/robot-kinematics/blob/main/docker/README.md).